 Field staff may carry firearms during research and non-research activities.
 The firearms are mainly for firing warning shots in the event of an animal encounter.
 This is standard practice in a bush environment.
 Only trained field staff will handle firearms.
 Volunteers will not hold or use firearms while on this project.

 In Johannesburg, as in other large cities, robbery and violent crime are serious concerns.
 If you will be traveling in urban areas in South Africa before/after the expedition, we advise you to stay alert and use sensible precautions.
 Avoid dark areas, don’t walk alone at night, and do not obviously display cash, cameras, or jewelry.
+Criminal activity has been noted in and around the arrivals hall at O.R.
+Tambo International Airport.
+Be vigilant, look after luggage, and only use official taxis or other trusted transport providers.
 It is always good practice to leave unnecessary valuables at home.
 A guard or watch is assigned to patrol the camp area overnight.

-In addition to the insect-borne diseases described above, schistosomiasis, filariasis, Rift Valley fever, brucellosis, HIV/AIDs, tuberculosis, cholera, plague, and typhoid are also found in South Africa.
+In addition to the insect-borne diseases described above, leptospirosis, schistosomiasis, filariasis, Rift Valley fever, brucellosis, HIV/AIDs, hantavirus, avian/bird flu, tuberculosis, cholera, plague, and typhoid are also found in South Africa.
 Traveler’s diarrhea also affects many international travelers.
 Please see the CDC (cdc.gov) or WHO (who.int) websites for more information on these conditions and how to avoid them, or consult with a travel doctor.